xianrenak/wildwriter/README.rst

 0.0.3 at https://github.com/xianrenak/wildtype

-this repo is not updated as English name changed.
+this repo is not updated as English name changed to WildType

 狂野打字 0.0.2